Rear facing installation of Britax RA in Subaru Outback - where to tether? (Related to post 1448.)

 DD1 age 14--Adult Seatbelt (booster till 11 and almost 5 ft tall)

-DD2 age 7 in a Frontier 80 in booster mode, or variety of backless boosters
+DD2 age 8--in a variety of backless boosters

 The Secret Subaru Spot-